Kejneafout/mudae-harem-viewer/README.md

 This project allows users to simulate the behavior of the `$mm` command.

-So you can view information about characters, including their rank, name, note, kakera value, and associated image.

 ## Features

 - Upload a zip archive containing character data and images.
 - View a list of characters from the Mudae bot's harem.
-- Display detailed information about each character, including their rank, name, title, and value.
+- Display detailed information about each character.
 - View associated images for each character.
 - View existing character data without re-uploading.

+You can view the following information about characters:
+- Name
+- Series
+- Value
+- Claim rank
+- Note
+- Image

 ## Installation